 One of the main reasons is that most fishing vessels often provide fake documents regarding port permits or other documents as well as transit schedules for loading and unloading goods.

-Second, the pace of PSMA implementation has been limited as it only applies to four ports out of 567 fishing ports and 2,439 commercial ports across Indonesia, which is less than 0.2% of the total number of ports in the Southeast Asian country.
-This also undermines national efforts in the fight against IUU fishing.
+Second, the implementation of the PSMA has been limited as it only applies to four ports out of 567 fishing ports and 2,439 commercial ports across Indonesia, which is less than 0.2% of the total number of ports in the Southeast Asian country.
+This also undermines the national effort to combat IUU fishing.

 In addition, information exchange at the global level plays an important role in supporting PSMA participating countries to promptly detect and handle IUU fishing activities as well as other related crimes.

-Therefore, it is more important than ever that the international community joins forces and joins the PSMA as it still seems to be one of the most effective tools to push IUU seafood out of the market./.
+Therefore, it is more important than ever for the international community to join forces and join the PSMA as it still seems to be one of the most effective tools to push IUU seafood out of the market./.

 According to VNA